 In the Update & Security window, click on Recovery on the left pane.
 Here, you will see Reset this PC and Advanced Startup options on the right pane.
 You may also see another third option Go Back to Windows 8.1/Windows 7 if you have upgraded to Windows 10 within 30 days.
 Click on the Get Started button under Reset this PC on the right side.

 Step 3: Select the option to Keep or Remove Files

 Now, you will have two options, Keep my files and Remove everything.
 So, if you want to keep your personal files, you can select the first option.
 And if you want to clean everything on the C drive and reinstall Windows 10, select the second option.

 Step 4: Click Reset after selecting Keep or Remove files

 Depending upon the option you select, you will see choices for keeping or removing your data.

 - Keep my files:

 If you select this option, Windows will not delete your personal files but it will remove installed programs.
-Additionally, setup will reinstall Windows and reset all settings to default.
+Additionally, the setup will reinstall Windows and reset all settings to default.
 You can also view the apps that the setup will remove.